-There is no shortage of competition in the wedding industry, and planners hoping to make a name for themselves need to work extra hard to build that initial client base.
-One of the hardest things you are working against is the fact that wedding planners get very few repeat customers.
-To stay afloat, you must generate new leads on a consistent basis.
-This is where marketing comes into play, and listed here are some ideas for landing new clients without dipping too far into your profit margin.
+There is no shortage of competition in the wedding industry, and planners hoping to make a name for themselves need to work extra hard to build their initial client base.
+Because weddings are a one-off type of event, you must generate new leads on a consistent basis.
+This is where marketing comes into play, requiring alternative methods to secure new business.

 Differentiate Your Services

 You won’t survive if you are going to be just a "wedding planner.”
 To succeed in any industry, you need to have what is called a Unique Selling Proposition (USP).
 You could easily spend an entire day researching USP’s, and you probably should, but for the purpose of this article, you simply need to know that being specifically unique is a great thing.